total-typescript/total-typescript-book/book-content/book.md

 Some features aren't available in JavaScript out of the box.
 The most prominent is in-IDE errors.
 Without type annotations, TypeScript isn't confident enough about the shape of your code to give you accurate warnings.

 > TIP: There is a system for adding types to `.js` files using JSDoc comments which TypeScript supports, but it isn't enabled by default.
-We'll touch on that later.
+We'll learn how to configure it later.

 The reason TypeScript does this is, first of all, to support a better experience working in JavaScript for VS Code users.
 A subset of TypeScript's features is better than nothing at all.